 - Finjan Inc. v.
 Juniper Networks, Inc. (N.D.
 Cal.).
 Achieved a complete win for Juniper in its defense of a patent infringement lawsuit involving nine computer security patents asserted by Finjan Inc., which has been named “Cybersecurity’s Top Patent Litigator” by Bloomberg Law.
 The court ordered each party to select the patent claim it felt was the strongest at the beginning of the case and move for early summary judgment on that claim in a proceeding the judge called a “Patent Showdown.”
 Juniper prevailed on summary judgment for the claim it selected, and defeated Finjan’s summary judgment motion – setting up a trial on what Finjan had selected as its strongest claim.
 During the trial, Irell persuaded the court that Finjan, which sought $60 million in damages, had not presented sufficient evidence to support a damages claim.
 The eight-member jury also delivered a unanimous finding of non-infringement for Juniper.
 After the trial, the judge ordered a second round of the “Patent Showdown.”
 Once again, Juniper obtained summary judgment on the claim it selected.
 Not only did Juniper defeat Finjan’s motion, but it also convinced the court to enter summary judgment in Juniper’s favor on that claim.
 Shortly after the ruling, Finjan voluntarily dismissed its remaining claims against Juniper.
-The U.S. Court of Appeals for the Federal Circuit issued a summary affirmance on appeal, and the District Court subsequently granted Juniper’s motion for attorneys’ fees.
+The U.S. Court of Appeals for the Federal Circuit issued a summary affirmance on appeal, and the district court subsequently granted Juniper’s motion for attorneys’ fees.